 I’ve been a diver for over 11 years… well, sort of.

 After she learned that I’m already certified, she offered me to do the Advanced Diver Certification.
-My question then was, would they be able to accept my SSI Open Water and give me the advanced course in PADI?
+My question then was, would they be able to accept my SSI Open Water and give me an advanced PADI course?
 Isn’t it like changing religion on your way to become a minister?
 Well, turns out you can!

 In the end, I never got to do that one last night dive and my advanced certification reached a sudden stop.
 Till this day I didn’t get to touch the sea again as a diver.
-I practically self downgraded myself to a snorkeler and snuba enthusiast category.
+I practically self-downgraded to a snorkeler and snuba enthusiast category.

 In no time we were doing a few technical dives and was diving as if I had done it all these years.
 I felt so comfortable under the water that I even questioned myself why had I not done this before.